 Whether you need style, function, or both today’s snowboard coats are made to handle it.
 By the end of our guide you’ll know which features to look for and which to leave behind.

-We’ll also line up some of our top snowboarding jacket picks for you to choose from.
+We’ll also line up some of our top snowboarding jackets for you to choose from.

 - Burton Covert Snowboard Jacket